 The earning potential for nurses in Alabama is close to the national average.
-Depending on what source you look at a staff nurse with their RN license can earn anywhere from $44,000 to $93,000 per year.
+Depending on what source you look at a staff nurse with an RN license can earn anywhere from $44,000 to $93,000 per year.
 That averages out to approximately $22 to 34 per hour.
 This is the average salary for nurses in Alabama who have at least 4 or 5 years of experience.
-Being hired for an entry-level position may get you less pay in the beginning, but as you gain experience and knowledge your ability to earn a higher wage will dramatically increase.
+An entry-level position pays less in the beginning.
+However, as you gain experience and knowledge your wages will dramatically increase.

 Nurses with many years of experience and who are willing to return to school can expect to earn even more as they begin to gain more skills.
 Earning a Master’s degree in Nursing will allow you to move up into a management position.
-With the right level of experience, you may be able to apply for or be offered a position as a Director of Nursing.
+With the right level of experience, you can apply for a position as a Director of Nursing.
 This will require strong leadership skills plus the willingness to take on new challenges and responsibilities.

 Returning to school to learn the skills associated with specialization will allow you to find work in your chosen field.
 There are many specializations to choose from in the nursing field.
 They include geriatrics, pediatrics, oncology, surgical, and trauma care, just to name a few.
 Many of these specializations require complex skills that must be carefully mastered.
 The more experience you have in your specialization, the more pay you can expect to receive.